Design Principles in Software Development Part 2

 Open/Closed Principle

-Open and Closed Principle is, when you create a class you should hide or close from outside for its implemntation, but should open to other to extension the functions.
-Let's take look of previous Posts DataService class, this time I add few more functions.
+The Open/Closed Principle states that when you create a class, you should hide or close its implementation from the outside, but it should be open for others to extend its functions.
+Let's take a look at the previous Posts DataService class, this time with a few more functions added.

-Also, you noticed, you'll need to create comment, users, image MongoDB collection, and they all have similar functions as follow.
-You want they all to use the same implementation to access MongoDB database, but also want to want to extend the function to each collection.
+You'll also notice that you need to create comment, users, and image MongoDB collections, and they all have similar functions as follows.
+You want them all to use the same implementation to access the MongoDB database, but you also want to extend the functions for each collection.

 const {PostsSchema} from './Posts.schema.ts';